Where is Chavayah Overnight Camp for Girls located?

 Are there offsite camp trips?

 We take campers on trips during the camp season.
 Trips may include Devil’s Lake State Park, Mt.
-Olympus Amusement Park, bowling, etc.
+Olympus Amusement Park and bowling.

 How can I communicate with my camper?

 You may send snail mail, emails, and packages that adhere to our camp package policy.
-The package policy can be found in our parent guide which will be sent once your daughter is registered.
+The package policy can be found in our parent guide, which is posted in your CampInTouch account a few weeks prior to the start of camp.

 When will I hear from my child?

-You will receive pictures and newsletters from camp every few days.
+We post pictures and newsletters from camp every few days.
 Your child may call home on their birthday or if they are ill.
-You may contact the on-site Camp Director anytime there is a concern.
+You may contact the on-site camp director anytime there is a concern.
 She will return all calls within 24 hours, less if there is an emergency.